venkatesh-sivaraman/fireroad-server/sync/road_file_spec.md

 The top-level object is a dictionary with two keys:

+* **numYears** - The number of years to display in the road.
+The user can edit this value by adding and removing full years (including fall, IAP, spring, and summer) from the end of their road.
 * **coursesOfStudy** - A list of courses of study that the user has added (e.g. "major6", "girs").
 Each course of study corresponds in name to a requirements list.
 * **selectedSubjects** - A list of selected subjects (see below).
 * **progressOverrides** - (*Will be deprecated when `substitutions` is implemented*) A dictionary mapping requirement IDs to manual progress values.
 Requirement IDs are '.'-delimited strings that identify a particular requirements statement.
 For example, `major3a.2` specifies the 3rd child of the 3-A major, which is a manual progress requirement defined as `""72 units""{>=72u}`.
 Manual progress values are integers specifying how far the user is toward fulfilling that requirement; the range is determined by the requirements statement.
 In the previous example, the value may range from 0 to 72.